 The COVID-19 pandemic has had a variable impact on our clinical trials since March 2020.
 Some sites closed enrollment for new patients in early March, whereas other sites remained partially open for new patient enrollment.
-At this time, we expect most sites globally to re-open for new enrollment in the coming months, but given the uncertain course of the pandemic this is impossible to predict with certainty.
+At this time, many sites globally have re-opened for new enrollment, though disruptions remain in some locations due to local restrictions.
+Given the uncertain course of the pandemic, it is impossible to predict with certainty which sites will remain open.

 In the conduct of our business activities, we are also taking actions designed to protect the safety and well-being of our patients and employees.
 For patients already enrolled in our clinical trials, we are working closely with clinical trial investigators and site staff to continue treatment in compliance with trial protocols and observe government and institutional guidelines designed to safeguard the health and safety of patients, clinical trial investigators and site staff.
 Our very experienced clinical development team has successfully maintained robust communication with our sites.
-New patients enrolled in our programs since March 2020, as restrictions related to COVID-19 began to be widely implemented, did not miss any in-person clinic visits during the initial treatment period.
-We have also been working with our partners to ensure that backup services are in place, which has enabled some virtual visits to replace in-person visits during the follow-up period after initial treatment.
+We have also been working with our partners to ensure that backup services are in place, which has enabled some virtual visits to replace in-person visits.
 These internal and external efforts have allowed us to continue progress across our clinical development programs.
-While we continue to evaluate the impact of the COVID-19 pandemic, we intend to provide an update on our clinical development timelines for TED and WAIHA in the third quarter of calendar year 2020.

-The impact of COVID-19 on our future results will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, the ultimate impact of the pandemic on financial markets and the global economy, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
+The impact of COVID-19 on our future results will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate duration and spread of the outbreak, the continuing impact of the pandemic on financial markets and the global economy, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.